 In 2013 she finally completed her Doctorate of Science in geotechnical engineering.
 She received an honorary Doctorate of Civil Law from the University of East Anglia in July 2012, and an honorary PhD from the University of Strathclyde in July 2015.

 Emma is a supporter of Amnesty International and World Bicycle Relief.
 She is an outspoken proponent of greater gender parity in cycling, and was one of the initiators of the "Le Tour Entier" pressure group, which campaigned for a women's race at the Tour de France (resulting in the creation of the one-day race “La Course” on the Champs Elysées on the final day of the Tour de France).
-She was a member of the UCI's Women's Commission in 2014 and is on the Athlete Committee of UK Anti-Doping.
+She was a member of the UCI's Women's Commission in 2014 and was part of the Athlete Committee of UK Anti-Doping.